Anibar International Animation Festival

-Anibar International Animation Festival is an annual festival dedicated to animated movies, held every year in Peja, Kosova.
+Anibar International Animation Festival is an annual festival dedicated to animated movies, held every year in Peja, Kosovo.

 Every summer, the festival transforms the city of Peja into a hub for animation and cultural exchange through film screenings, workshops, discussions, and concerts.

 Alongside the festival week, Anibar pursues its broader mission of capacity-building by organizing training seminars, debates, and other activities that provide visibility and support for emerging artists.